aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/1-creating-media2cloud-stack.md

-## Tutorial 1: Creating the Media2Cloud solution using AWS CloudFormation service
+## Tutorial 1: Creating the Guidance for Media2Cloud on AWS using AWS CloudFormation service

-In this tutorial, we will walk through the steps to create your first Media2Cloud solution on AWS using AWS CloudFormation service.
+In this tutorial, we will walk through the steps to create your first Guidance for Media2Cloud on AWS using AWS CloudFormation service.
 If you are not familiar with AWS CloudFormation service, [click here](https://aws.amazon.com/cloudformation/) to learn more.

 Two options we will discuss:
 * [Option 1: Launch stack on AWS Console](#option-1-launching-stack-on-aws-console)